Buzonxxxx/xpaexchange-smart-contract-test/README.md

 # How to execute the test?
-1.Clone the repo
+1. Clone the repo
 `git clone [the repo]`

-2.Install dependencies

-`npm install`
+2. Install dependencies `npm install`

-3.Compile solidity smart contracts
+3. Compile solidity smart contracts `node compile.js`

-`node compile.js`

-4.Execute Test

-`npm test`
+4. Execute Test `npm test`

 Contracts are from https://github.com/XPAEXCHANGE/smart-contracts